-The head teacher is responsible for:
+The Headteacher is responsible for:

-- The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents/carers are fully informed of this policy. - Reviewing requests from parents/ carers to withdraw their children from the subjects. - Discussing requests for withdrawal with parents/ carers. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful.

-- Reporting to the governing board on the effectiveness of this policy. - Reviewing this policy on an annual basis.
+- The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents/carers are fully informed of this policy. - Reviewing requests from parents/ carers to withdraw their children from the subjects. - Discussing requests for withdrawal with parents/ carers. - Reporting to the governing board on the effectiveness of this policy.